Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Discussion and Conclusions

-\emph{Other quantum matter proposals.} Several proposals have explored gravitational wave detection through direct coupling to quantum matter beyond atomic clocks.
-Sab\'{i}n et al.~\cite{Sabin2014} proposed detecting gravitational waves through phonon creation in a Bose--Einstein condensate (BEC), interpreting the effect as a dynamical Casimir process in the phononic field.
-While theoretically elegant, this mechanism couples to the gravitational wave through the sound speed modulation of the condensate---fundamentally a tidal deformation of the BEC's collective mode structure, which falls under Mechanism~A. The coupling strength is set by the condensate size ($\sim 10^{-4}$~m), which is larger than $a_0$ but still negligible compared to the gravitational wavelength, yielding strain sensitivities many orders of magnitude above astrophysically relevant levels for millihertz or audio-band sources.
-Optomechanical proposals~\cite{Arvanitaki2013} using levitated dielectric microspheres target the ultrahigh-frequency band ($\gtrsim$~kHz) where astrophysical sources are scarce but exotic phenomena (primordial gravitational waves, phase transitions) could in principle produce signals.
-These systems couple through Mechanism~A at the object's center-of-mass level and face the same transducer gain hierarchy, though their target frequency range lies outside the scope of the present analysis.
+\emph{Other quantum matter proposals.} Several proposals couple to quantum matter beyond atomic clocks.
+Sab\'{i}n et al.~\cite{Sabin2014} proposed detecting gravitational waves through phonon creation in a Bose--Einstein condensate, interpreted as a dynamical Casimir process.
+The mechanism is quite elegant; we observe though that it couples through sound-speed modulation of the condensate---a tidal deformation of its collective modes, hence Mechanism~A---and the coupling scales with the condensate size ($\sim 10^{-4}$~m), still negligible against the gravitational wavelength, yielding strain sensitivities many orders of magnitude above relevant levels.
+Optomechanical proposals~\cite{Arvanitaki2013} using levitated dielectric microspheres target the ultrahigh-frequency band ($\gtrsim$~kHz), coupling through Mechanism~A at the center-of-mass level and facing the same transducer gain hierarchy, with a target range outside the present scope.